Leonas Prapuolenis

-Leonas Prapuolenis (9 June 1913 – 23 July 1972) was a Lithuanian public figure, commander and leader of the June Uprising of 1941 in Lithuania.
+Leonas Prapuolenis (9 June 1913 – 23 July 1972) was a Lithuanian public figure, commander, and leader of the June Uprising of 1941 in Lithuania.

 Born to a family of affluent farmers in Suvalkija, Prapuolenis was an active member of the Ateitininkai Catholic youth movement and a vocal opponent of the authoritarian regime of President Antanas Smetona.
 Therefore, he faced difficulties completing his education.
 For organizing a student strike to demand democracy, he was expelled from the Klaipėda Commerce Institute and given a four-year prison sentence in December 1938.
 However, he was allowed to resume his studies due to the changing political situation in the aftermath of the German ultimatum to Lithuania of March 1939.

 After the Soviet Union occupation of Lithuania in June 1940, Prapuolenis joined the Lithuanian Activist Front (LAF) and started organizing the anti-Soviet June Uprising.
 When Germany invaded the Soviet Union and LAF members started the uprising, Prapuolenis read the independence proclamation at 9:28 a.m. on 23 June 1941 at the Kaunas radio station.
-Prapuolenis became LAF representative to the Provisional Government of Lithuania.
-But when Prapuolenis protested the German decision to disband the Provisional Government, he was arrested by the Gestapo and sent to the Dachau concentration camp.
+Prapuolenis became the LAF representative to the Provisional Government of Lithuania.
+However, when Prapuolenis protested the German decision to disband the Provisional Government, he was arrested by the Gestapo and sent to the Dachau concentration camp.
 After five months, he was freed due to the efforts of Kazys Škirpa.
 Prapuolenis lived in Munich under police supervision, but kept contacts with Lithuanian resistance groups.
-After the war, he briefly lived in Austria and Switzerland before moving to West Germany in 1948 and United States in 1955.
-He worked for the United Lithuanian Relief Fund of America (BALF), was an active member of the Supreme Committee for the Liberation of Lithuania (VLIK), and board member of the Society of Friends of the Lithuanian Front.
+After the war, he briefly lived in Austria and Switzerland before moving to West Germany in 1948 and the United States in 1955.
+He worked for the United Lithuanian Relief Fund of America (BALF), was an active member of the Supreme Committee for the Liberation of Lithuania (VLIK), and a board member of the Society of Friends of the Lithuanian Front.

 Biography

 Early life and education

-Prapuolenis was born in the family of affluent farmers.
+Prapuolenis was born into a family of affluent farmers.
 His father was elected burgomaster of Kybartai for twenty years.
 In 1922, Prapuolenis started his studies at the Marijampolė Rygiškių Jonas Gymnasium.
 In 1923, he was transferred to the newly established Žiburys gymnasium in Kybartai, which was later reorganized into the Kybartai junior commerce college.
-Since 1930, he was an active member of the Ateitininkai Catholic youth movement and in 1931–1933 was a leader of an Ateitininkai group in Kybartai.
+Starting in 1930, he was an active member of the Ateitininkai Catholic youth movement, and in 1931–1933, he was a leader of an Ateitininkai group in Kybartai.
 After graduating from the Kybartai college, Prapuolenis began studying economics at the Vytautas Magnus University.
 As a university student, he was a member of the Catholic student corporation Kęstutis and chairman of the student sports club Achilas.